bsurai/building-web-embedded-apps/README.md

 a - span or div.
 Depends on you need either inline or block element.
 Moving to another page (url in href) can be implemented via java script code.

 p, button, ul, li - use div tag.

+UNIQUE CLASSES

+Avoid regular class names like `panel`, `item`, `input` etc. Your class names should be really unique.
+There're few ways to get them:

+- Write prefixes manually.
+Something like `someprefix-panel` or `sp-panel`.

+- Use `css-in-js` packages.
+There`re a lot of them https://github.com/MicheleBertoli/css-in-js.
+Some of them (like `glamor` and `aphrodite`) creates really unique class names for you.

+- Use npm packages like `bem-cn` and `bem-cn-dashed-style`.
+They help you to define class name prefix and add prefix to class names automatically.